johnmaxrin/autoregex/README.md

 ```bash
 cd autoregex
 ```
-Then build executables
+Then build executable using
 ```bash
 make
 ```
-Finally, For running the executable
+Finally!
+For running the executable
 ```bash
 ./autoregex
 ```